Wonderful Indonesia was on my wishlist for many reasons.

 I understood, it is impossible to count these islands.

 India is best known for its Jugaad – our ability to find a solution where none seems to exist.
 In fact, Jugaad Innovation is the new buzzword in the Innovation space.
-I found Indonesia to be equally good at Jugaad.
+I found this nation to be equally good at Jugaad.

 They can make anything out of a motorbike.
 Most street food stalls are modified or enhanced motorbikes.
 Fruits sellers have an attachment to carry fruits on both sides of the vehicle.
 Does it not remind you of our dudhwallahs or milkmen?